-- 1. Offering adapted solutions to all families struggling to pay their mortgage loans. - Refinancing customers' debts is a priority for BBVA, to help them adjust their monthly payment obligations to their new financial capabilities, thus enabling them to retain ownership over their homes. - Since the beginning of the crisis, the BBVA Group has refinanced troubled customers, allowing them to keep their homes.
-As of the end of 2020, BBVA had over 85,000 refinancing agreements in force - In 29,600 cases where, due to financial circumstances, reaching a refinancing agreement has not been possible, the bank has agreed to repossess the properties and cancel the outstanding mortgage balance (dation in payment or "dación en pago"), allowing the affected families to avoid facing mortgage collection processes. - 2.
+- 1. Offering adapted solutions to all families struggling to pay their mortgage loans. - Refinancing customers' debts is a priority for BBVA, to help them adjust their monthly payment obligations to their new financial capabilities, thus enabling them to retain ownership over their homes. - Since the beginning of the crisis, the BBVA Group has refinanced customers in economic hardship, enabling them to keep their homes.
+At the end of 2021, BBVA has more than 84,000 refinancings in effect - In cases where economic circumstances did not permit refinancing, more than 29,700 payments in kind have been arranged, allowing families to avoid foreclosure proceedings - 2.
 Guaranteeing vulnerable families in a situation of extreme vulnerability that have taken out a mortgage with BBVA and are at risk of social exclusion that they will have a home to stay, subject to the availability of social housing units pledged by BBVA to the Social Housing Fund or, where appropriate, in fulfillment of its obligations under the current laws concerning the provision of social housing to people in situation of vulnerability. - 3.
 Implementing adequate measures tailored to fit each situation, for those cases in which guarantors, endorsers or non-debtor mortgagors are at risk of social exclusion.